netxms/netxms-doc/admin/package-manager.rst

      - `Command` contains additional parameters passed to /usr/bin/rpm
    * - NetXMS Package Info
      - .npi
-     - Deprecated type of file with metadata for NetXMS Agent Package.
+     - Deprecated type of metadata file for NetXMS Agent Package.
    * - Compressed TAR Archive
      - .tgz, .tar.gz
      - `Command` is optional.
 If specified, it defines path the archive should